beingmartinbmc/epic/README.md

-# Religious Guide JS
+# Epic Frontend

-A spiritual guidance application that provides wisdom from sacred religious texts including the Bhagavad Gita, Quran, Bible, and Guru Granth Sahib.
+Frontend for the Epic Religious Guidance Application - A spiritual guidance application that provides wisdom from sacred religious texts.

-## Features
+## 🌟 Features

 ### 🌍 Multi-Language Support
 The application automatically detects the user's input language and responds in the same language.
 This ensures a personalized experience for users worldwide.